GIANTS Studio Modding Tool for FS25

 Installing the GIANTS Studio

-Like installing the GIANTS Editor, you will need to navigate to the Downloads section of the GDN.
-You should have a GDN account at this point, but do remember you will need one before you can download any software available from the GDN.
+For example, when installing the GIANTS Editor, you will need to navigate to the Downloads section of the GDN.
+You should have a GDN account at this point but do remember you will need one before you can download any software available from the GDN.
 When you have navigated to the Downloads page, install the GIANTS Studio available for your platform (it should again be at the top of the list).

 Once the executable has been downloaded, run it and proceed through the steps listed in the setup wizard.
 When the setup tasks have been completed, launch the GIANTS Studio application, and you should be greeted by the same welcome menu as the GIANTS Editor.
 The next section will teach you how to navigate the GIANTS Studio.